Zak Starkey: The Who: 1996–2025

 On 30 March 2010, he played with the band during their performance of Quadrophenia at the Royal Albert Hall in aid of the Teenage Cancer Trust.

 On 12 August 2012, he played with the Who at the finale of the 2012 Summer Olympics closing ceremony and later that year, on 12 December, he joined them at 12-12-12: The Concert for Sandy Relief.
 Starkey also joined the Who on their 2012–13 Quadrophenia and More tour, but he had to back out in February 2013 when he developed tendonitis but he re-joined the Who in September 2014 for their Who Hits 50 tour of UK and Europe and North America. in July 2015 and other shows during this year as part of The Who Hits 50! tour, which had started in 2014.
 This tour went on to include the Who at Desert Trip concert at Coachella Festival in California on 28 June 2015.
 Starkey also appeared with the Who when they performed as the headline act at the Glastonbury Festival.
-During this time, Starkey also played shows with Mick Jones of The Clash and formed The Silver Machine with Bobby Gillespie, Andrew Innes, Glen Matlock and Little Barrie.
+During this time, Starkey also played shows with Mick Jones of the Clash and formed the Silver Machine with Bobby Gillespie, Andrew Innes, Glen Matlock and Little Barrie.

 In September 2016, Starkey was interviewed by Rolling Stone about the new covers album he was working on with Sharna Liguz, compiled with songs that had influenced them.
 They recorded these with the original members from each of the relevant bands.
-Funding for album's ten tracks was raised by a crowdfunding campaign through the Pledgemusic site.
+Funding for the album's ten tracks was raised by a crowdfunding campaign through the Pledgemusic site.
 Under the name SSHH, Starkey and Liguz also recorded other tracks.